nhe23/AirPoll/README.md

 ### GraphQL-API
 The GraphQL-API was also written in go.
 It uses [gqlgen](https://github.com/99designs/gqlgen) for the GraphQL integration.
 Gqlgen is used to automatically generate models and queryresolvers for the given schema.
 Also [dataloaden](https://github.com/vektah/dataloaden) is used for dataloaders.
 To run locally `GO` has to be [installed](https://golang.org/doc/install).
-The database is configured via the environment variable "mongodb".
+The database is configured via the environment variable `mongodb`.
 If not set the service assumes you have it running locally ("mongodb://localhost:27017")

 To run locally navigate into the directory and run the programm